-BioIan Tonat is a fourth-year PhD candidate with research interests in North American colonial history, Native American history, and the early American West.
+BioIan Tonat is a PhD candidate with research interests in North American colonial history, Native American history, and the early American West.
 In particular, he is interested in examining how Native societies and identities functioned and were structured, and how they influenced Native peoples' interactions with both other Native people and European colonizers.
 His research is focused in the Great Lakes region.
-He is beginning to write his dissertation, proposed to focus on the overlapping and intersecting identities and social categories of Native people in the Green Bay region during the seventeenth and eighteenth centuries.
+He is working on his dissertation, proposed to focus on the overlapping and intersecting identities and social categories of Native people in the seventeenth- and eighteenth-century Green Bay region.